-The net loss for the first quarter of fiscal 1999 was \$1,559,020 (\$.0.18 per share) compared with a net loss of \$3,136,085 (\$.0.36 per share) in the first quarter of fiscal 1998.
-The decrease in the net loss for the period results primarily from reductions in selling, general and administrative expenses and product research and development as well as reductions in costs of sales, primarily as a result of staff reductions and better utilization of staff.
+The net loss for the second quarter of fiscal 1999 was \$1,580,039 (\$.0.18 per share) compared with a net loss of \$2,911,003 (\$.0.33 per share) in the second quarter of fiscal 1998.
+The net loss for the first six months of fiscal 1999 was \$3,139,059 (\$.0.36 per share) compared with a net loss of \$6,047,088 (\$.0.69 per share) in the first six months of fiscal 1998.
+The decrease in the net loss for the periods results primarily from reductions in selling, general and administrative expenses and product research and development as well as reductions in costs of sales, primarily as a result of staff reductions and better utilization of staff.

 In spite of the less than anticipated number of new customer agreements signed in the past, management continues to believe that the healthcare document imaging and workflow market is going to be a significant market.
-Management believes it has made the investments in the talent and technology necessary to establish the Company as a leader in this marketplace, and continues to believe the Company is well positioned to experience significant revenue growth primarily through third party distributors and remarketing partners.
+Management believes it has made the investments in the talent and technology necessary to establish the Company as a leader in this marketplace, and continues to believe the Company is well positioned to experience significant revenue growth primarily through third party distributors and remarketing partners, and potentially emerging healthcare Internet Service Providers, Application Service Providers and content/E-commerce organizations.